 Yes–most all of them!
 Schools appreciate knowing and recruiting students with learning disabilities.
 Admissions officers do like to know information that may help them assess a student’s level of intelligence, work ethic, determination and previous ability to overcome challenges.
 Colleges and universities welcome applications from learning-disabled students.

 If you are looking for schools where the student bodies are specifically made up of students with particular learning challenges, a quick search on the Internet reveals colleges such as Landmark College, Beacon College, Curry College, and other schools with top-ranked programs for students with learning disabilities.
 Happy hunting.

 I am in high school.
 I am a junior.
-My grades have not been very good, and I have had to repeat a couple semesters.
+My grades have not been very good, and I have had to repeat a couple of semesters.
 I think I have dyslexia, but I don’t know who to talk to.
 I have just been told I have ADD, and I am taking medicine.
 I want to go to college.
-My parents were hoping my grades would help me get a scholarship, since they can’t really afford to send me to college.
+My parents were hoping my grades would help me get a scholarship since they can’t really afford to send me to college.
 Can I still go?
-I am good in art and interested in being a physical trainer.
-I am good in science when testing or really focused, although my past grades don’t always show this.
+I am good at art and interested in being a physical trainer.
+I am good at science when testing or really focused, although my past grades don’t always show this.
 Thank you for all of your help.